3D Hand Pose Estimation via Regularized Graph Representation Learning: Methodology

-Specifically, we first extract features from the RGB image $\mathbf{I}$ to facilitate the pose refinement.
-We follow the ResNet-50 architecture \cite{ResNet} to extract 2D features $\mathbf{f}$ from $\mathbf{I}$.
-Then, we represent the prior pose on an unweighted graph, where we treat each keypoint ({\it i.e.}, joint) on the hand as a node in the graph and connect nodes according to the human hand structure.
-That is, adjacent joints belonging to the same finger are connected to each other, as demonstrated in the green part of Fig.~\ref{hands}.

-Next, we refine the hand pose via residual graph convolution.
-Leveraging on the idea of the recent ResGCN \cite{graphres} that shows graph residual learning enables deeper graph convolution networks and better feature learning, we design a {\it Graph Res-block} to learn the deformation of the prior pose.
-Specifically, we employ the efficient GCN \cite{GCN} as the basic unit of the Graph Res-block, which essentially propagates information across adjacent nodes to learn higher-level features.
-Each Graph Res-block consists of two GCN layers as well as two normalization layers that enable higher learning rate without vanishing or exploding gradients.
-Furthermore, we introduce residual skip connections for all the Graph Res-blocks in order to accelerate the speed of convergence and avoid the gradient vanishment.

-Let $\mathbf X^l$ denote the input of the $l$th Graph Res-block, then the output of the $l$th Graph Res-block takes the form
+Let $\mathbf X^l$ denote the input of the $l$-th Graph Res-block, then the output of the $l$-th Graph Res-block takes the form

-where $g(\cdot)$ represents a single GCN layer as in \cite{GCN}, $N(\cdot)$ represents a single normalization layer, and $\text{skip}(\cdot)$ denotes the skip connection which is a single GCN layer.
+where $g(\cdot)$ represents a single GCN layer as in \cite{GCN}, $N(\cdot)$ represents a single normalization layer, and $\text{skip}(\cdot)$ denotes the skip connection which is a GCN layer to match the dimension of the two terms in \eqref{eq:resblock}.
 We then stack several layers of Graph Res-blocks to learn the deformation of the prior pose, as demonstrated in Fig.~\ref{posegcn}.